 About Us

 Formerly established in 2014, the Cancer Genomics Program (CGP) is a research program at the Princess Margaret Cancer Centre dedicated to advancing personalized cancer medicine through the identification of underlying genetic mutations and molecular mechanisms that drive cancer.
-We provide comprehensive molecular profiling of tumor specimens in the UHN Advanced Molecular Diagnostics Laboratory, a CAP-/CLIA-certified clinical laboratory.
+We enable comprehensive molecular profiling of tumor specimens in laboratories affiliated with our program, including the UHN Advanced Molecular Diagnostics Laboratory, a CAP-/CLIA-certified clinical laboratory.

 Our Vision